House votes to kill Marjorie Taylor Greene's effort to oust House Speaker Mike Johnson

 He also suggested that given the sliver of a majority Johnson has as speaker, House Democrats are enormously powerful.
 "Even though we're in the minority, we effectively have been governing as if we were in the majority because we continue to provide a majority of the votes necessary to get things done," he said.
 "Those are just the facts."

-Greene has been dangling the threat over Johnson since March, when she first introduced the motion to vacate.
+Greene has been dangling the threat over Johnson since March after he relied on Democrats to push through a $1.2 trillion spending bill to avert a partial government shutdown.
 Johnson met with Greene on two occasions in as many days this week, where she said she made a list of demands in order to stand down.
 And Greene has faced intense pressure from her Republican colleagues to reverse course.

+Former President Donald Trump said Wednesday in a social media post that "this is not the time" for a motion to vacate, and offered support for Johnson, calling him a "good man who is trying very hard."
+He added, "I also wish certain things were done over the last period of two months, but we will get them done, together."

+The threat to Johnson's speakership came just months after former House Speaker Kevin McCarthy was ousted in a historic vote that marked the first time a speaker had been removed from his post during a legislative session.
+Eight House Republicans joined with every Democrat in voting to remove him, leading to a weeks-long effort within the GOP conference to select McCarthy's replacement.